Worldwide Royal Mail Delivery

 Assyrian relief : First known depiction of handshaking 9th century BC.

-SILK : 2696 BC Leizu, daughter of Xi Ling, Empress, Wife of The Yellow Emperor, the implementer of silk; by chance, a silkworm cocoon fell from a tree into her tea cup unwrapping the silk and strong but, soft thread.
-Ancient Greek word for China 'Seres' China,The Land of Silk.
+SILK : 2640 BC Empress, Xi Lingshi, 14 years old, Wife of The Emperor Huang-di, the implementer of silk; by chance, a silkworm cocoon fell from a tree into her tea cup unwrapping the silk and strong but, soft thread.
+Ancient Greek word for Silk People 'Seres' China,The Land of Silk.
 Han Dynasty, five immense innovations : Porcelain, Eastern Han Dynasty, Gunpowder, Paper, Printing, Compass.
 Paper arriving first in Samarkand as late as 700 AD destined for Europe.
 138 BC, Emperor Wu Di instructs Zhang Qian, diplomat, envoy, to open up The Silk Route to the West to trade outside of China for the first time and later, silk for gold with The Roman Empire.
 Chang'an, (perpetual peace), Capital of China-Antioch, 3rd largest City of The Roman Empire on the Mediterranean waters, 4,025 miles.
 By 102 BC China controlled traffic and taxes at Tun-Huang Oasis later, called Dunhuang Oasis.
 Traders from the West were compelled to wait until Chinese soldiers checked for silkworms or, cocoons.
 The Roman Empire's Pliny the Elder 'At least a hundred million sesterces flow out of the empire every year to India, China and Arabia, that is how much luxury and women cost us'.
 Yellow silk : a class distinction.
-552 AD : Emperor Justinian Ist sends two emissaries (Nestorian monks) to China to smuggle silkworm eggs, hidden in their walking staffs, tired of paying exorbitant silk prices.
+550 AD : Emperor Justinian Ist sends two emissaries (Nestorian monks) to China to smuggle silkworm eggs, hidden in their walking staffs, tired of paying exorbitant silk prices.
 Later, sericulture (silk farming) began.

 'HAN', the name of The Chinese People.
 Han Chinese dominant ethnic group, China, still today.